azavea/geowave-geomesa-comparative-analysis/docs/report.md

 # Appendix G: Details of Performance Test Conclusions

-In the course of our performance comparisons, we were able to characterize some scenarios in which the two systems displayed difinably different behavior.
+In the course of our performance comparisons, we were able to characterize some scenarios in which the two systems displayed definably different behavior.
 In this appendix, we define those scenarios, and we discuss some possible causes for those differences.
 However, before doing either of those things, it is necessary to explain the set of experiments which provide the explanitory framework for this section.